 Very easy.
 You just have to be careful about the direction: a tiny pawn at one end of the body must engage in a small notch of the roof.
 If the latter is mounted back to front, it will lightly gape.

 A gape may also be caused by the fact that the wire soldering of the ruler are too thick.
 Just file what exceeds to solve this problem.

-Normally, the roof is kept clamped on the body by two small lugs which are embedded in the mortises of the intercom beads.
+Normally, the roof is kept clamped on the body by two small lugs which are embedded in the mortises of the gangway bellows.

-For the handles, I used ø 0,4 mm (used!) guitar string bended with a template. ø 0.5 mm holes are drilled with a template retrieved from the Coral VTU LS Models cars.
-This template must be machined to let the handle stump molded with the body pass through.
+For the handles, I used ø 0.4 mm (used!) guitar string bended with a template. ø 0.5 mm holes are drilled with a template retrieved from the Coral VTU LS Models coaches.
+This template must be machined to let the handle stump moulded with the body pass through.
 Indeed, I leave these in place: removing them could damage the body and would require painting resumptions.

 I make the drilling with a mini drill.
 I break much less drill bits this way rather than freehand.
 I use a laboratory power supply, the voltage set for an average speed (about 6 V) and the current limitation so that I can lock the chuck with the index finger without difficulty (about 0.5 A).